 What does h.264 and h.265 mean?
 An Introduction

-H.264 (also called AVC-Advanced Video Coding) is an industry video compression standard that enables digital video content from your CCTV Camera to be recorded, compressed, and distributed on your CCTV Surveillance Digital Video Recorder or DVR.
+H.264 (also called AVC-Advanced Video Coding) is an industry video compression standard.
+It enables digital video content from your CCTV Camera to be recorded, compressed, and distributed on your CCTV Surveillance DVR.

 How Is h.265 Different for a CCTV System?